 Insurance plans that existed before March 2010 and were not substantially modified are called “grandfathered health plans” and might not offer free preventive care.
 In addition, short-term healthinsurance plans -- those that provide benefits forless than one year -- often do not include all of the essential health benefits, such as free preventive care.
 Always check your coverage beforescheduling a screening test.

-The Affordable Care Act requires that most private health plans provide Pap tests and cervical cancer screening without asking women to pay a copay or coinsurance.
+The Affordable Care Act requires that most private health plans provide Pap tests and cervical cancer screening every 3-5 years without asking women to pay a copay or coinsurance.
 Women older than 30 may have HPV testing every 3 years, regardless of Pap smear results.

 Colon cancer.
 Nine out of 10 people survive long-term if their colon cancer is caught early.
 However, just 40% of colorectal cancers are found at that early stage.
 If the cancer spreads to nearby organs or lymph nodes, the 5-year survival rate goes down to 70%.
 If it spreads to distant organs, your survival rate drops to 12%.

 Medicare coverage also offers free colon cancer screening tests.
 It's possible, though, that you might have to pay a copay for the doctor’s visit, anesthesia, or hospital visit.

 What Medicaid will cover depends on which state you live in.

-If you are a longtime smoker, you may be able to get free testing under new lung cancer screening guidelines.
-In early 2015, the federal government adopted these guidelines and is providing coverage.
+If you are a longtime smoker, you may be able to get free testing under lung cancer screening guidelines adopted in 2015.